-A hundred and thirty years ago, on May 25, a man whose name would become one of the most recognizables in the aircraft industry, was born in Kiev, Russian Empire at the time: Igor Ivanovich Sikorsky.
+A hundred and thirty years ago, on May 25, a man whose name would become one of the most recognizable in the aircraft industry, was born in Kyiv, Russian Empire at the time: Igor Ivanovich Sikorsky.

 Like many children of his era, Sikorsky’s curiosity for engineering and aviation came from novels written by Jules Verne.
 But he also showed a particular interest for one of Leonardo da Vinci’s inventions, one of the very first drafts of a rotary-wing aircraft: the aerial screw.

 After graduating from Kyiv Polytechnic Institute (which now bears his name), Sikorsky tried to set up his own shop and develop a helicopter.
 However, this proved a failure.
 In 1910, he moves on to more conventional fixed-wing aircraft with the company Russo-Balt.
 In 1913, he built the first four-engine in the world, baptized Russky Vityaz, the Russian Knight, which also featured an innovative enclosed cabin.
 The concept would later be reused for the Ilya Muromets bombers that served in the First World War.